 The patient tends to spring up, confused and agitated, so part of the training involves preparing teaching staff for this shock.
-They will get tips on spotting signs of an overdose in the first place.
+The staff member also will need to keep them from running away, so they can get urgent medical attention once the emergency services arrive.
+Plus, they will get tips on spotting signs of an overdose in the first place.

 Alabama's department of education says the training has been designed to help teaching staff get over their fear factor associated with such an emergency.
 The injectors can't do any harm, they say.

 Authorities say no child is known to have overdosed in Alabama's school system, but they fear it could be a matter of time.
 They say they want to be proactive, rather than wait for the first tragedy.

 In 2015, the state was the highest prescribing state in the nation for opioid pain-relief prescriptions, according to the Center for Disease Control and Prevention.

 The state is said to have more opioid prescriptions than people.